Margin Trading vs Cash Transactions at FYERS

 Margin amount is the minimum amount of funds or collateral you need to place a trade in Futures or to short Options.
 It acts as a security deposit and enables you to take positions much larger than your upfront capital by using leverage.
 What does ...

-Maintaining sufficient margin is key to avoiding auto square-off of your open positions during volatile market movements.
-FYERS initiates the square-off process when your available margin falls below the required threshold for your open trades.
-How ...
+Maintaining a sufficient margin is the most effective way to avoid an automatic square-off of open positions during volatile markets.
+We at FYERS initiate risk actions when available margin falls below the exchange-required threshold for your open ...

 Trading with leverage involves risk, and at FYERS, we follow a strict risk management process to protect both the investor and the system.
 If your trading position incurs losses that exceed the margin initially blocked, specific actions are ...